$2.95 Billion in Sales Expected for Boston Scientific Co. (NYSE:BSX) This Quarter

-Equities analysts forecast that Boston Scientific Co.
-(NYSE:BSX) will post sales of $2.95 billion for the current fiscal quarter, according to Zacks Investment Research.
-Seven analysts have issued estimates for Boston Scientific’s earnings, with the highest sales estimate coming in at $3.06 billion and the lowest estimate coming in at $2.92 billion.
-Boston Scientific reported sales of $2.75 billion during the same quarter last year, which indicates a positive year over year growth rate of 7.3%.
-The company is scheduled to report its next quarterly earnings results on Wednesday, April 27th.
+Analysts expect that Boston Scientific Co.
+(NYSE:BSX – Get Rating) will report sales of $2.95 billion for the current fiscal quarter, Zacks reports.
+Seven analysts have issued estimates for Boston Scientific’s earnings.
+The lowest sales estimate is $2.92 billion and the highest is $3.06 billion.
+Boston Scientific posted sales of $2.75 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 7.3%.
+The company is scheduled to report its next quarterly earnings report on Wednesday, April 27th.

-According to Zacks, analysts expect that Boston Scientific will report full-year sales of $12.79 billion for the current year, with estimates ranging from $12.64 billion to $12.92 billion.
+On average, analysts expect that Boston Scientific will report full year sales of $12.79 billion for the current financial year, with estimates ranging from $12.64 billion to $12.92 billion.
 For the next year, analysts forecast that the company will post sales of $13.73 billion, with estimates ranging from $13.43 billion to $13.94 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that cover Boston Scientific.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that cover Boston Scientific.

-Boston Scientific (NYSE:BSX) last posted its earnings results on Wednesday, February 2nd.
-The medical equipment provider reported $0.45 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.44 by $0.01.
-Boston Scientific had a net margin of 8.63% and a return on equity of 14.56%.
-The company had revenue of $3.13 billion during the quarter, compared to analyst estimates of $3.11 billion.
-During the same period in the prior year, the business posted $0.23 earnings per share.
-Boston Scientific’s revenue for the quarter was up 15.5% on a year-over-year basis.
+Boston Scientific (NYSE:BSX – Get Rating) last released its quarterly earnings results on Wednesday, February 2nd.
+The medical equipment provider reported $0.45 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.44 by $0.01.
+The company had revenue of $3.13 billion for the quarter, compared to analyst estimates of $3.11 billion.
+Boston Scientific had a return on equity of 14.43% and a net margin of 8.63%.
+Boston Scientific’s quarterly revenue was up 15.5% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.23 EPS.

-In other news, EVP David A. Pierce sold 49,988 shares of the firm’s stock in a transaction that occurred on Monday, December 20th.
-The shares were sold at an average price of $39.90, for a total value of $1,994,521.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Wendy Carruthers sold 3,321 shares of Boston Scientific stock in a transaction that occurred on Wednesday, December 15th.
-The stock was sold at an average price of $40.83, for a total transaction of $135,596.43.
+In related news, CFO Daniel J. Brennan sold 53,182 shares of the company’s stock in a transaction on Tuesday, February 22nd.
+The stock was sold at an average price of $42.75, for a total transaction of $2,273,530.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, SVP Scott Olson sold 700 shares of the stock in a transaction dated Monday, January 3rd.
+The shares were sold at an average price of $42.59, for a total value of $29,813.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 88,337 shares of company stock valued at $3,650,257.
-0.71% of the stock is owned by company insiders.
+Insiders have sold a total of 145,757 shares of company stock valued at $6,104,891 over the last 90 days.
+0.71% of the stock is currently owned by company insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-UMB Bank N A MO purchased a new stake in shares of Boston Scientific during the 4th quarter worth $25,000.
-CVA Family Office LLC purchased a new position in Boston Scientific in the 4th quarter valued at about $28,000.
-Zullo Investment Group Inc. purchased a new position in Boston Scientific in the 4th quarter valued at about $28,000.
-JFS Wealth Advisors LLC lifted its holdings in Boston Scientific by 1,542.2% in the 3rd quarter.
-JFS Wealth Advisors LLC now owns 739 shares of the medical equipment provider’s stock valued at $32,000 after purchasing an additional 694 shares in the last quarter.
-Finally, Concorde Financial Corp acquired a new position in shares of Boston Scientific during the 4th quarter valued at about $34,000.
-89.75% of the stock is currently owned by institutional investors.
+Institutional investors have recently added to or reduced their stakes in the business.
+Kentucky Retirement Systems Insurance Trust Fund purchased a new stake in Boston Scientific in the third quarter valued at about $1,596,000.
+Parnassus Investments LLC raised its stake in shares of Boston Scientific by 3.0% in the third quarter.
+Parnassus Investments LLC now owns 15,563,954 shares of the medical equipment provider’s stock worth $675,320,000 after purchasing an additional 451,194 shares during the last quarter.
+Sectoral Asset Management Inc raised its stake in shares of Boston Scientific by 8.6% in the third quarter.
+Sectoral Asset Management Inc now owns 125,976 shares of the medical equipment provider’s stock worth $5,466,000 after purchasing an additional 10,000 shares during the last quarter.
+Sector Gamma AS raised its stake in shares of Boston Scientific by 38.1% in the third quarter.
+Sector Gamma AS now owns 602,682 shares of the medical equipment provider’s stock worth $26,150,000 after purchasing an additional 166,276 shares during the last quarter.
+Finally, Marshall Wace North America L.P. raised its stake in shares of Boston Scientific by 22.8% in the second quarter.
+Marshall Wace North America L.P. now owns 5,859,855 shares of the medical equipment provider’s stock worth $250,567,000 after purchasing an additional 1,089,462 shares during the last quarter.
+Institutional investors own 89.75% of the company’s stock.

 Boston Scientific Corp. engages in the development, manufacture and marketing of medical devices that are used in interventional medical specialties.
 It operates through the following segments: Rhythm and Neuro, Cardiovascular and MedSurg.
 The Rhythm and Neuro segment develops implantable devices that monitor the heart and deliver electricity to treat cardiac abnormalities.